Monty Panesar

 Bedford Modern School, Stopsley High School, Luton, Bedfordshire; Loughborough University

-He started the 2007 summer with 23 wickets in four Tests against West Indies, which brought a career-high No. 6 ranking, but things began to go awry thereafter.
-He struggled in the following home series against India, and away in Sri Lanka, where he lost his confidence and misunderstood mutterings began about his lack of variety.
-Though he fared well in New Zealand a tough 2008 summer, where Graeme Smith swept him to distraction in South Africa's series-clinching win in Edgbaston, blunted his cheerful persona.
+He started the 2007 summer with 23 wickets in four Tests against West Indies, which brought a career-high No. 6 ICC ranking, but things began to go awry thereafter.
+He struggled in the following home series against India, and to a lesser extent away in Sri Lanka, lost his confidence, and was increasingly beset by critics who muttered about his lack of variety.
+Though he fared well in New Zealand, a tough 2008 summer, where Graeme Smith swept him to distraction in South Africa's series-clinching win in Edgbaston, blunted Panesar's perma-cheerful persona.

 He was comprehensively outperformed by a resurgent Swann during his return to India in December 2008, and again in the Caribbean, where he lost his position as England's No. 1 spinner.
-The bowling lacked spark but more significantly, so did the man.
-Lost in a confusion of 'expert' opinion around him, he lost faith in his method.
-That trend continued in the first Test of the 2009 Ashes at Cardiff, where he and Swann both underperformed with the ball, claiming one wicket between them.
-However, by batting through to the close in a remarkable tenth-wicket stand with James Anderson, Panesar reaffirmed his cult status.
-That was as good as the summer got for him though as his bowling form slumped and he lost his central contract.
+He only played one Test in the 2009 Ashes, in Cardiff, where he batted through to the close in a remarkable tenth-wicket stand with James Anderson, reaffirming his cult status.

-There followed a disturbing deterioration in both his professional and personal life.
-He was released by Sussex late in the 2013 season after urinating on high on a Brighton nightclub bouncer after he had been asked to leave.
-After a loan spell at Northants, it was Essex who gambled on him, but his form remained unconvincing and there were reports of unpredictable and difficult behaviour as he was left out of the side for long periods.
-By the time Essex also let him go, in September 2015, he had taken 67 wickets in 24 first-class games (all in Division Two) at 28.62 and was back with his long-time mentor, Neil Burns, following a holistic approach to his career which emphasised personal and mental welfare alongside cricketing skills.
-It brought him a couple of matches for Northants in 2016 but no sign of regular cricket.
+After the high of Mumbai 2012, there followed a disturbing deterioration in Panesar's professional and personal life alike. he was released by Sussex late in the 2013 season, after urinating from on high on a Brighton nightclub bouncer after he had been asked to leave.
+Essex gambled on him, but his form remained unconvincing, there were reports of unpredictable and difficult behaviour, and he was left out of the side for long periods.

 Bowling